avbutenko/AVBProject/README.md

 # How to install
 ## PC
-- Download all files from
+- Download all files from AVBProject/Builds/StandAloneBuild/
+- Execute

 ## Android
 - Download AVBProject/Builds/AndroidBuild/android-build.apk file
 - Follow standard instructions from your mobile to install this file
+- Enjoy!

 # Controls
 ## PC